Mediation’s Role In Legal Cases

-Mediation is often utilized in the context of divorce proceedings but is a process that is readily adaptable to any conflict.
-Mediation is used in guardianship cases, paternity disputes, parenting cases, estate contests, contempt proceedings, relocation disagreements, changes to parenting plans, parenting disputes, enforcement of decrees, alimony and child support, and numerous other conflicts.
+Mediation is used in divorce cases, guardianship cases, paternity disputes, parenting cases, estate contests, contempt proceedings, relocation disagreements, changes to parenting plans, parenting disputes, enforcement of decrees, alimony and child support, and numerous other conflicts.
 Parties have used mediation to set forth ground rules for trial separations, and as an outline to explore reconciliations.
 Mediation has even been used to help parties, both married and divorced, reach agreements on college education funding and the support of adult children.

 We work with clients in both our capacities as mediators and attorneys.
 How those relationships begin and what they look like are different depending on the role.

-- Attorney role: If our role is to assist you as attorneys, we will just meet with one party and will be acting as that person’s advocate and lawyer.
-Together we will talk about your needs and how we can best help you as your lawyer in this process.
+If our role is to assist you as attorneys, we will just meet with one party and will be acting as that person’s advocate and lawyer.
+We will talk with you about your needs and how we can best help you as your lawyer in this process.
 Our job will be to give you legal advice and specifically advise you on your rights and options.
 This can vary from simply coaching you before you meet with your spouse to attending mediation with you as your counsel and representing you through to document filing.
-At our first meeting we will work together to determine what your needs are, how we can best meet your needs and what role you would like me to play.
+At our first meeting we will work together to determine what your needs are, how we can best meet your needs and what role you would like us to play.

-- Mediator role: If our role is as a neutral mediator then we are working with the parties as a group or couple.
+If our role is as a neutral mediator then we are working with the parties as a group or couple.
 Our job is to be a neutral party in the process and to help you work together to make decisions.
 We cannot offer legal advice to any of the parties and cannot advise you on what decision to make.
-We will help create a respectful and safe process for you to determine for yourselves what this transition will look like for your family.
+We can offer you legal information and walk you step by step through the issues and decisions in your case.
+We will help create a respectful and private process for you to determine for yourselves what this transition will look like for your family.

 It is important that if you are looking for us to act as a mediator, that we are neutral from the beginning.
 For that reason, we cannot act as an attorney and then become your mediator.